Amex Platinum vs Amex Gold

 - $119 complimentary Uber Eats Pass membership

-- 4x Amex points (equivalent to 7.2% return based on our points valuations) for common purchases like groceries at U.S. supermarkets (up to $25,000 in purchases per calendar year; then 1x) and dining.
+- 4x Amex points (equivalent to 7.2% return based on our points valuations) for common purchases like groceries at U.S. supermarkets (up to $25,000 in purchases per calendar year; then 1x) and on dining at restaurants.

 That’s effortlessly $600 in value (probably much more) for paying one annual fee – not to mention the 60,000-point intro offer.